linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-云端音乐服务器Navidrome.md

 ![](https://img.wiki-power.com/d/wiki-media/img/20230531212854.png)

-**Navidrome** is an open-source web-based music server and streaming platform where you can store your own music and listen to it on multiple clients.
+**Navidrome** is an open-source web-based music server and streaming platform that allows you to store your music collection and listen to it on multiple clients.

 ## Deployment (Docker Compose)

-First, create a `compose.yaml` file and paste the following content:
+To begin, create a `compose.yaml` file and paste the following content:

 ```yaml title="compose.yaml"
 version: "3"